digitalservicebund/digitalcheck-data/scripts/node/README.md

 ### Usage

 ```
-node extract-data.js <path-to-pdf>
+node extract-data.js <inout-file>
 ```

 ## Generate dummy data

 The `generate-dummy-data.js` script can be used to generate dummy data.
-The data includes NKR metadata and data from the Digitalcheck documents.
+The data includes data from the Digitalcheck PDF documents and additional metadata.

 ### Install